KDE/documentation-docs-kdenlive-org/getting_started/installation.rst

 Visit the `download <https://kdenlive.org/download/>`_ page of the Kdenlive Web site for up to date information on installing **Kdenlive**.

+You’ll find all previous Kdenlive versions in the `attic <https://download.kde.org/Attic/kdenlive/>`_.

 Minimum system requirements
 ---------------------------